Peter Joseph Hurth: The Bishop of Dacca

-On 26 June 1894 he was appointed by Pope Leo XIII as the Bishop of Dacca in British India (now Dhaka, Bangladesh).
+On 26 June 1894, the Holy Father, Pope Leo XIII, entrusted him with the episcopate of Dacca (now Dhaka, Bangladesh) in Eastern Bengal, British India, following the sudden death of the first bishop, Bishop Augustin Louage.
 He was the third of his Order to have had this position.
 He was consecrated to it on 16 September 1894 at the Basilica of the Sacred Heart, Notre Dame by the Bishop of Nashville, Tennessee, Joseph Rademacher, with the assistance from two other bishops, Henry Joseph Richter of Grand Rapids, Michigan and James Schwebach of La Crosse, Wisconsin.
 He left at midnight for a trip that would take him to New York City, to Rome for an audience with the Pope and eventually to Dacca.
+He was then thirty-seven years old, making him very likely the youngest bishop in the Church at that time.
+He was also the first American bishop ever sent on mission to Asian lands.
+With great courage, he left the United States — his second homeland, whose nationality he had acquired in 1883 — for British India.
+Having enjoyed success in the New World, his episcopate in Dacca, and later in the Philippines, would be marked by trials and desolation; yet he faced them with rare courage and energy.